-In Oregon, under a similar scheme, in 2017 for two out of three (66.43%) people there was no physician or other healthcare provider known to be present at the time of ingestion.
-More than one in nine (11.63%) of those for whom information about the circumstances of their deaths is available either had difficulty ingesting or regurgitated the lethal dose, or had other complications.
+In Oregon, under a similar scheme, in 2019 for two out of three people there was no physician or other healthcare provider known to be present at the time of ingestion.
+In one out of ten cases where a health care provider was present they reported that the person either had difficulty ingesting or regurgitated the lethal dose, or had other complications.
 In previous years, complications have also included seizures.
 Eight people have regained consciousness and died subsequently from the underlying illness.

 The interval from ingestion of lethal drugs to unconsciousness was as long as four hours while the time from ingestion to death was as long as 104 hours with one person in 2019 taking 47 hours to die.

 Imagine these complications occurring for a person who is home alone when they ingest the poison.